AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

    Click **Build** to start the process.

-1. The complete build process takes into account several parametrs to check and deploys your code.
+1. The complete build process takes into account several parameters to check and deploys your code.

    The following parameters that are checked are as follows: